 - Generally, a student must be enrolled at least half-time (5.5 credit hours) to receive any financial aid and keep student loans in a deferment status.
 As a student changes their schedule, it may impact their ability to keep their current financial aid or receive financial aid in the future.
 Our Financial Aid Enrollment Status policy as well as the Withdrawal From Classes and Less than Full-Time Enrollment and Financial Aid policies are important to be aware of when considering how many classes to take.

 - If a student is receiving federal financial aid, their academic performance can impact their ability to receive financial aid.

 - A student must maintain a minimum GPA and pass most of the classes they attempt each semester.

 - If a student is not meeting those requirements, their financial aid eligibility may be jeopardized.

 - Details regarding the Satisfactory Academic Progress (SAP) policy can be found online.

 - If your student is impacted by SAP, the Office of Student Financial Aid will contact your student.

-- If your financial aid award changes (ex: your FAFSA has been verified, you receive additional outside scholarships, etc.), you will be notified via e-mail to view your updated financial aid award in AccessPlus.
+- If your financial aid offer changes (ex: your FAFSA has been verified, you receive additional outside scholarships, etc.), you will be notified via e-mail to view your updated financial aid offer in AccessPlus.